adil-adysh/plan-flow/.github/instructions/calander_planner.instructions.md

 applyTo: "addon/globalPlugins/planflow/task/calendar_planner.py"
 ---

-# Module Instructions — Calendar Planner
+# Module Instructions — Calendar Planner (v2)

-This module provides logic to **validate and compute available scheduling slots** for tasks.
-It helps enforce constraints like **maximum tasks per day**, **conflict avoidance**, and **rescheduling availability**.
+This module provides logic to validate and compute **valid scheduling windows** for tasks.
+It enforces working hours, daily limits, and slot preferences.

 ---

 ## ✨ Goals

-- Enforce per-day task limits
+- Enforce working hours and time slot constraints per weekday
 - Check if a task occurrence can be scheduled at a given time
-- Compute next valid day/time for retries or recurrence
+- Compute the next available slot for retries or recurrence
-- Integrate with recovery and scheduler modules without duplication
+- Respect per-day task caps and avoid time collisions

 ---

 ## 📦 Module Contents

-Implement a single public class:
+Implement the following public class:

 ### ✅ `CalendarPlanner`

-Encapsulates task scheduling constraints and availability.
+This encapsulates availability logic based on configured user constraints.

 ---